antono2/vulkan/README.md

 ### Manipulating vulkan.v
 If you need to remove extensions or functions for later versions of vulkan, create your own `vulkan.v` and just pick the things you need.
 Nothing - except includes ofc. - outside that file is referenced.

-## Pull Request
-There is always stuff to do and help is welcome.
-The goal is to cover some more vulkan functionality by example.
-Roughly like [this](https://github.com/SaschaWillems/Vulkan).

-Please rebase your local branch with origin/master and squash the commit log before creating the pull request.
-It helps with readability and generally improves life quality.
-Note that `vulkan.v` is generated in a different repository (not open source yet) and can not be edited directly.
-In that case, please feel free to open an issue or start a discussion.

 ## LICENSE

 `Public Domain` for anything in this repository.